Smash Players Can't Agree Whether Coaching Is Okay Or Not

 The inception point of all the debate seems to have been a tweet from Smash pro Julian “Zinoto” Carrington, where he quite simply calls for a ban on coaching.

 Coaching, in both Smash and in the general fighting game community, refers to when a player will get help mid-set from an outside party.
 This could be a designated coach, a player familiar with the match-up, or just a friend the player being coached relies on.
+This is distinctly different from coaching between games in a tournament—here, the players are receiving help mid-set, between individual matches in a best-of-three or five situation.

 Advertisement